The best movies on Hulu right now

-This Korean export made history at this year's Oscars ceremony when it became the first foreign language film to win Best Picture.
+This Korean export made history at the 92nd Academy Awards when it became the first non-English language film to win Best Picture.
 In it, writer, director, and producer Bong Joon Ho deftly blends social commentary and class consciousness with thrilling wit.
-The film follows a poor family, the Kims, who slowly ingratiate themselves into the lives of the wealthy Park family, with disastrous consequences.
-The journey is full of shocking twists and turns, and by the end of it, you'll be left questioning who, in fact, are the real parasites?
+The film follows an underprivileged family, the Kims, who slowly ingratiate themselves into the lives of the wealthy Park family, with disastrous consequences.
+The journey is full of shocking twists and turns, and, by the end of it, you'll be left questioning who, in fact, are the real parasites?

 Watch Parasite on Hulu here.